 Hardwood, softwood, or modified timber for your windows and doors?

-Pine – a Nordic softwood (engineered and finger-jointed for extra strength)
+Pine – an engineered softwood, finger-jointed for extra strength.

-Wood is a truly sustainable building material, and all our wood comes from sustainable sources.
-When selecting the wood type for your windows and doors there are four key considerations, in no particular order, these are; appearance, durability, cost, and thermal performance.
+Wood is a truly sustainable building material, when selecting the wood type for your windows and doors there are three considerations: appearance, durability and cost.

 Obviously the look and feel of your windows and doors is important, one of the great benefits of wood over uPVC or metal is it’s visual warmth and aesthetic.

-If you opt for painted items (not clear stains) then pine and oak will give you a smoother finish.
-With meranti you will see more of the wood grain resulting in (in our opinion) a warmer textured finish with a visible wood grain.
+If you opt for painted items (not clear stains) then pine will give you a smooth finish.
+With meranti, oak and Accoya™ you will see more of the wood grain resulting in (in our opinion) a warmer textured finish with a visible wood grain.